 Figure 5.
-A) MS1 spectra at room temperature of solutions containing Mpro with each inhibitor (I): 11A, 11B, boceprevir, or GC-376 (active form).
-All abundant complexes are Mpro dimers.
-B) collision cross sections of the 14+ (solid blue traces) and 15++ (solid green traces) charge states of each of the 2Mpro inhibitor complexes (D•I) (all overlaid for each of the four inhibitors) and apo dimer (D) (dashed traces).
+A) MS1 spectra obtained for solutions containing M^{pro} and 11A or boceprevir at 25 °C. The inset for the spectrum of M^{Pro} and boceprevir shows an expansion of the 14+ charge state.
+All abundant complexes are M^{pro} dimers.
+MS1 spectra for M^{Pro} with other inhibitors are shown in Figure S10.
+B) Collision cross sections of the 14+ (solid blue traces) and 15+ (solid green traces) charge states of each of the 2Mpro•inhibitor complexes (D•I) (all overlaid for each of the four inhibitors) and apo dimer (D) (dashed traces).

-were 4033 Å (15+) and 4023 Å (14+), indicating an increase in size of approximately 200 Å upon binding of the inhibitor, presumably owing to widening of the binding pocket region.
-The CCS values calculated using the PARCS algorithm for D•2boceprevir (PDB:7BRP) and D•2GC-376 (PDB: 7D1M) are 3933 Å and 3972 Å, respectively; both essentially the same as the CCS value calculated for the apo dimer (3970 Å, PDB:7CAM).
-While the PARCS CCS calculation of the apo dimer is consistent with the value experimentally measured for the various charge states of the apo dimer based on ion mobility in the present study, the deviation in agreement for the holo dimer species suggested that inhibitor binding may not generate as compact a structure in the gas-phase when compared to the theoretical structures.
+CCS values were determined for each D•I complex by drift tube ion mobility measurements.
+CCS calculations from arrival time distributions (ATD) are shown in Figure 5B for the apo and holo dimers in the 14+ and 15+ charge states.
+The drift tube could not resolve complexes with 1 versus 2 bound inhibitors, so the estimated CCS values are a centroided composite of both D•I and D•2I, shown in Figure S11.
+The CCS values of the holo dimers were 4265 Å2 (15+) and 4222 Å2 (14+), and the corresponding values for the apo dimers were 4033 Å2 (15+) and 4023 Å2 (14+), indicating an increase in size of approximately 200 Å2 upon binding of the inhibitor, presumably owing to widening of the binding pocket region.
+The CCS values calculated using the PARCS algorithm^{46,47} for D•2boceprevir (PDB:7BRP) and D•2GC-376 (PDB: 7D1M) are 3933 Å2 and 3972 Å2, respectively; both essentially the same as the CCS value calculated for the apo dimer (3970 Å2, PDB:7CAM).
+While the PARCS CCS calculation of the apo dimer based on ion mobility in the present study, the deviation in agreement for the holo dimer species (i.e., PARCS CCS values versus experimental CCS values) suggested that inhibitor binding may not generate as compact a structure in the gas-phase when compared to the theoretical structures.